osm-codes/Sfc4q/README.md

 * [**GSfc4q**](https://ppkrauss.github.io/Sfc4q/docs/jsDocs/GSfc4q.html): the "Generalized Sfc4q" class.

 * [**GSfc4qLbl**](https://ppkrauss.github.io/Sfc4q/docs/jsDocs/GSfc4qLbl.html): a generaliation of GSfc4q,  to translate *key*, *bkey* and cell identifiers (cell IDs) into human-readable labels (lbl).
-To preserve hierarchy, this translation uses the concept of [Natural Codes](http://osm.codes/_foundations/art1.pdf), implemented in Javascript by the class SizedBigInt.
+To preserve hierarchy, this translation uses the concept of [Natural Codes](http://osm.codes/_foundations/art1.pdf), implemented in Javascript by the class SizedBigInt (of the project [osm-codes/NaturalCodes](https://github.com/osm-codes/NaturalCodes) and old [SizedBigInt](https://github.com/ppKrauss/SizedBigInt)).

 * **GSfc4qLbl_Hilbert**: the "concrete class" that implements the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve).

 * **GSfc4qLbl_Morton**:the "concrete class" that implements the [Morton curve](https://en.wikipedia.org/wiki/Z-order_curve) (also  Z-order curve).

-* [**SizedBigInt**](https://ppkrauss.github.io/Sfc4q/docs/jsDocs/SizedBigInt.html): it is a complementar tool for use BigInt (mainly 64 bits unsigned integers) as hierarchical indexes and obtain its string representations, and an implementation of the Natural Codes.
+* [**SizedBigInt**](https://github.com/osm-codes/NaturalCodes): it is a complementar tool for use BigInt (mainly 64 bits unsigned integers) as hierarchical indexes and obtain its string representations, and an implementation of the Natural Codes.

 See [classes documentation](https://ppkrauss.github.io/Sfc4q/docs/jsDocs).